-To know when the wood is dry enough to use for your projects, use a moisture meter.
-It is therefore recommended having a quality moisture meter in your workshop.
+To know when the wood is dry enough to use for your projects, you have to use a moisture meter.
+I think that every good woodworker should have a quality moisture meter in their workshop.

-With that moisture meter it is best to always check the wood for moisture levels before you start using the wood.
-No matter what the durability class of wood you are using, moisture levels should be as follows:
+With that moisture meter, it is best to always check the wood for moisture levels before you start using the wood.
+No matter what the durability class of wood you are using, the relative humidity of the wood should be as follows: